ansys/pyensight/doc/source/getting_started/index.rst

     with open("image.png", "wb") as f:
         f.write(image_data)

-The resulting image will be 1920x1080 and will have been rendered using 4x antialiasing.
+The resulting image, which is rendered using 4x antialiasing, is 1920x1080 pixels.

-The current EnSight session can be viewed/interacted with via the web using the ``show()`` method.
-The method can create various graphical representations and will return a URL that can be used to view/interact with the representation.
+You can use the ``show()`` method to view or interact with the current EnSight session via the web.
+This method supports creating various graphical representations and returns URLs for viewing or interacting with these representations.

 .. code:: python